codepath/android_guides/Using-CodePath-Async-Http-Client.md

 });
 ```

 Assuming the callback uses `JsonHttpResponseHandler`, the request will be sent out with the appropriate parameters passed in the query string and then the response can be parsed as JSON and made available within `onSuccess`.

+The `JSON` returned can be either an Array or an Object, and you can access them with `.jsonArray` and `.jsonObject` respectively depending on the root JSON content of the response.
 Check the [[Converting JSON to Models]] guide for more details on parsing a JSON response manually.

 #### Sending an Authenticated API Request